NooRetic/NooRetic.github.io/_pages/about.md

 ---

-I am a recent Ph.D. graduate in Robotics from Glasgow Caledonian University, where I specialized in overcoming barriers to the adoption of robotic systems in the aerospace industry.
-My research, titled 'Feasibility Testing and Part Handling by Advanced Simulation for Small and Medium-sized Enterprises,' focused on developing a state-of-the-art robotic inspection system.

-This innovative system leverages advanced visual feedback techniques to conduct detailed inspections of the slot actuator mount of an A320 aircraft.
-By addressing the current limitations in robotic solutions, my work aims to significantly improve efficiency and precision in aerospace manufacturing processes.
+I hold a Ph.D. in Robotics from Glasgow Caledonian University, where my research focused on breaking down barriers to the adoption of advanced robotic systems in the aerospace industry.
+My dissertation, “FEASIBILITY TESTING OF ROBOTICS INSPECTION BY ADVANCED SIMULATION FOR AEROSPACE STRUCTURES ,” led to the creation of an innovative robotic inspection system that harnesses cutting-edge visual feedback techniques.
+This system conducts meticulous inspections of plane slat actuator mounts, addressing current limitations and significantly enhancing efficiency and precision in aerospace manufacturing.
+Throughout my academic journey, I have published several peer-reviewed articles and presented my work at international conferences, contributing to the ongoing dialogue in robotics and automation.
+My technical expertise spans advanced simulation, computer vision, and machine learning, complemented by proficiency in programming languages such as Python and C++.
+Currently, I am a research associate at the University of Strathclyde, where I am engaged in a Knowledge Transfer Partnership (KTP) project focused on automating an assembly line for an egg packing company.
+This role not only allows me to apply my research in real-world industrial settings but also highlights my ability to bridge academia and industry through collaborative innovation.
+In addition to my research activities, I have been recognized with [insert award names if applicable] for my contributions to the field, and I am an active member of professional organizations such as [insert professional memberships].

 <!-- Create content & metadata
 ------